api-platform/docs/core/content-negotiation.md

 ### Contributing Support for New Formats

 Adding support for **standard** formats upstream is welcome!
-We'll be glad to merge new encoders and normalizers in API Platform Core.
+We'll be glad to merge new encoders and normalizers in API Platform.